ubports/autopilot/docs/guides/page_object.rst

 4. Assertions should exist only in tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A well written UAT (user acceptance test) consists of a sequence of
+A well written UAT consists of a sequence of
 steps or user actions and ends with one single assertion that verifies
 that the user achieved its goal.
 The page objects are the helpers for
 the user actions part of the test, so it's better to leave the check for